17-06-2015 | By Paul Whytock

-As a committed consumer of dark Swiss chocolate, research saying that downing a daily helping could reduce the risk of cardiac disease and strokes came as very good news to me.
+As a committed consumer of dark Swiss chocolate, research saying that downing a daily helping could reduce the risk of cardiac disease and increase stroke prevention came as very good news to me.

-Researchers at the University of Aberdeen have concluded that eating up to 100g of chocolate a day lowers the risk of suffering a stroke by an impressive 23%.
-This latest news comes several years after scientists found that chocolate was helpful in reducing blood pressure which is a major contributing factor to stroke attacks.
+Researchers at the University of Aberdeen have concluded that eating up to 100g of chocolate daily lowers the risk of stroke by an impressive 23%.
+This latest news comes several years after scientists found that chocolate helped reduce blood pressure, a major contributing factor to stroke attacks.

-But whereas I am totally in favour of all of us consuming a healthy level of daily chocolate, its technology that will ultimately win the day when strokes happen.
+I am totally in favour of consuming a healthy level of daily chocolate and adding chocolate to the list of foods for stroke patients but, I believe technology will ultimately win the day when strokes happen.

-Not surprisingly it's the electronics at the core of an innovative and important system called Strokefinder that could be making a huge contribution to the successful treatment of stroke victims.
+Unsurprisingly, the electronics at the core of an innovative and important system called Strokefinder could be making a massive contribution to the successful treatment of stroke victims.

-Developed by Medfield Diagnostics AB a Swedish medical technology company, Strokefinder MD100 is a portable microwave tomography system that has the ability to distinguish between ischaemic and haemorrhagic strokes.
+Developed by Medfield Diagnostics AB, a Swedish medical technology company, Strokefinder MD100 is a portable microwave tomography system that can distinguish between ischaemic and haemorrhagic strokes.

-Where Strokefinder really scores is that not only can it recognise the different types of stroke but because it is a portable system that is fitted to the patient's head, diagnosis can happen in the ambulance before reaching hospital thereby saving vital time.
+Strokefinder scores because it can recognise the different types of stroke, and because it is a portable system fitted to the patient's head, diagnosis can happen in the ambulance before reaching the hospital, thereby saving vital time.
 Test results usually take about ten minutes.

 How does it all work?
-The system uses microwave tomography which is sufficiently sensitive to differentiate between the dielectric properties of blood and brain tissue.
-It uses a USB/wireless interface and the helmet-like section that is placed on the victim's head is connected to a laptop.
+The system uses microwave tomography, which is sufficiently sensitive to differentiate between the dielectric properties of blood and brain tissue.
+It uses a USB/wireless interface, and the helmet-like section placed on the victim's head is connected to a laptop.
 Embedded software then starts the test, collates the data and analyses the results.
 An algorithm evaluates the polarisation, amplitude and phase of microwave signals as they pass through the brain.
 Changes in signal constellations due to conductivity and permittivity gradients in the brain are detected and analysed.
-This information is compared with stored reference data which then determines whether an ischaemic or haemorrhagic stroke has occurred.
+This information is compared with stored reference data, determining whether an ischaemic or haemorrhagic stroke has occurred.

-This piece of kit is undoubtedly a hugely important breakthrough when it comes to both saving victims lives and reducing the debilitating effects of serious strokes.
+This piece of kit is undoubtedly a hugely significant breakthrough when it comes to both saving victims' lives and reducing the debilitating effects of severe strokes.

-Getting back to the non-electronic treatment regime to reduce the incidence of strokes I mentioned at the beginning, precise data on just how much chocolate consumption would contribute to significant healthcare cost reductions is not currently available; although clearly, this should not deter any of us from implementing long-term field trials!
+Getting back to the non-electronic treatment regime to reduce the incidence of strokes I mentioned at the beginning, precise data on how much chocolate consumption would contribute to significant healthcare cost reductions is not currently available.
+However, clearly, this should not deter any of us from implementing long-term field trials!